 The National Famine Way marks the poignant ill-fated story of assisted emigration in Ireland during the Famine in 1847 when 1,490 poor and hungry were forced to walk the 165km from the Strokestown Park Estate, County Roscommon to Custom House Quay in Dublin.
-They traveled onward to Liverpool and almost a third of them perished crossing the Atlantic in "coffin ships" bound for Canada.
+They travelled onward to Liverpool and almost a third of them perished crossing the Atlantic in "coffin ships" bound for Canada.

-The walk is open to all.
 The entire walk can be completed at your own pace in your own time.

 Professor Mark McGowan (St Michael’s College, University of Toronto) on the Jeanie Johnston Famine Ship reflecting on the journey of Strokestown’s missing 1,490 emigrants to Dublin along the National Famine Way and their fate in the New World: